pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 ```

 After that, there will still be some references to `zone.js` in `package-lock.json`.
 This isn't problematic.
-It’s just a record that one of the installed packages declares `zone.js` as a peer dependency.
+It’s just a record that some of the installed packages declare `zone.js` as a peer dependency.

 ## Delete the 'NxWelcome' component